ECheynet/SEIR/README.md

 - One function getDataCOVID, which read from [3] the data collected by Johns Hopkins University.
 - One function getDataCOVID_ITA written by Matteo Secli (https://github.com/matteosecli), that collects the updated data of the COVID-19 pandemic in Italy from the Italian government [4]
-- One function getDataCOVID_FRA that collects the updated data in France from [5]
 - One function getDataCOVID_US that collects the updated data in the USA from [3]
 - One function checkRates.m that plots the fitted and computed death and recovery rates (quality check)
 - One function getMultipleWaves.m that simulate and fit the SEIRQDP model to the situations where multiple epidemic waves are detected.